top of page

 UPPER OWENS

-1/9/26: If you decide to try the upper river, be very careful if you venture off the main access road.
-The road is snow covered and can get extremely slick if the snow starts to melt.
-The river has been fishing well for lake run fish and the smaller resident trout.
-There is some surface activity with fish coming up for midges but if you want to have a shot at hooking into some of the big boys you need to fish subsurface.
+3/16/26: Thanks to our big warm up, the road out to the river is now snow free although a 4x4 is never a bad idea.
+Fishing has been decent with some nice fish coming to the net.
+There is some surface activity with smaller fish coming up for caddis in the afternoon but if you want to have a chance at hooking into one of the big boys you'll need to fish subsurface.
 You still want to cover lots of water to show your flies to as many fish as possible.
-Sometimes the lake run fish are podded up so if you hook one in a spot make a few more casts just in case.
-Usually, a good presentation will get bit if they're in there so don't make the mistake of camping out on good looking water if you're not getting fish.
-Stick and move is the way to go.
+Sometimes the lake runners are podded up.
+If you hook one in a spot be sure to make a few more casts just in case.

 LOWER OWENS